Rainbow Chameleon Craft and Book Review!

 My kids and I enjoy reading Rainbow Chameleon 变色龙捉迷藏.
-This board book is a cute story about a chameleon trying to find his friend.
-The interactive tabs and colorful spinning wheels show how the chameleon adapts to its surroundings!
-To reinforce the concept of the chameleon’s special color changing skills, we also made a spinning paper plate chameleon to extend the learning fun!
+To reinforce the concept of the chameleon’s special color changing skills, we also made a spinning paper plate chameleon craft to extend the learning fun!

 - Traditional Chinese

 This is an adorable board book about chameleons and how they change color to blend into their surroundings.

 The story revolves around a chameleon trying to find a friend, but the friend is hard to find because of her color blending skills.
 While searching for his friend, he encounters some scary situations.
 However, the interactive tabs and colorful spinning wheels show how the chameleon adapts to hide in his surroundings!

 The colorful spinning wheels are in the front and back cover, and each page has a pull-tab.
 These interactive features are a fun, hands-on way for kids to learn about the chameleon’s unique skill!
 The illustrations are simple with bold colors but not over-stimulating.

 Since the text is repetitive, the story is fun to follow and also relatively easy for parents who are not fluent in Chinese (like me!) to learn.
 My 19-month-old son and 4-year-old daughter both enjoyed this book!